andycroll/andycroll.com/_posts/2023/2023-10-16-customize-abbreviate-number_to_human.md

 In our case we only ever display numbers in the shortened format, so we customised our helpers using the YAML locale files.

 If you need more flexibility, or you have multiple number styles, it is better to use a custom helper.
-In the example above we special case with an early `return` condition to display all numbers under ten thousand in their entirety; `"9,999"` rather than `"9.9K"`.
+In the example above we define a special case with an early `return` condition that displays all numbers under ten thousand in their entirety, e.g. `"9,999"` rather than `"9.9K"`.

 ## Why not?